Israel Jacob Kligler

-Kligler's greatest achievement was the eradication of malaria in Mandatory Palestine, a task that was completed after his death.
+Kligler's was a key contributor to the eradication of malaria in Mandatory Palestine, a mission completed after his death.

 Biography

 Israel Jacob Kligler was born in the town of Kopychyntsi, then in Galicia, part of the Austro-Hungarian Empire, and today in western Ukraine.
 He was the son of Aaron Kligler and Fruma (née Fajgel Frima Silberman).
-His mother died before Israel’s 8th birthday, and his father subsequently remarried Sara.
-In 1900, his father immigrated to the USA with his two older daughters, followed in September 1901 by his wife Sara and the other children including Israel Jacob.
+His mother died before Israel's eighth birthday, and his father subsequently remarried Sara.
+In 1900, his father immigrated to the US with his two older daughters, followed in September 1901 by his wife Sara and the other children, including Israel Jacob.

 Kligler attended New York City public schools and earned his Bachelor of Science degree with distinction from the City College of New York in 1911.
-He continued his studies in Bacteriology, Pathology and Biochemistry at Columbia University:M.A (1914), Ph.D.
+He continued his studies in Bacteriology, Pathology and Biochemistry at Columbia University: M.A (1914), Ph.D.
 (1915).
 The focus of his Ph.D. thesis was oral bacteria with special attention to dental caries.

 In parallel to his studies Kligler started working as an assistant in the Department of Public Health at the American Museum of Natural History in New York (1911–1915).
 He left New York in 1916 and worked for a few months as a Fellow in the Department of Bacteriology of Northwestern University School of Medicine, Chicago.
 In August 1916, he returned to New York where he joined The Rockefeller Institute for medical research until 1920.
 At Rockefeller, Kligler conducted research commissioned by the Board of Directors on soil contamination, rural sanitation and intestinal bacteria.
 In 1918, he was drafted into the US Army and served as an instructor of bacteriology in the military station located at the Rockefeller Institute.
-Kligler became a member of the Yellow Fever Commission and at the end of World War I was sent by the Rockefeller Institute to Mexico and Peru (1919/1920) where he served as the deputy of the head of the delegation, the bacteriologist Hideyo Noguchi.
+Kligler became a member of the Yellow Fever Commission, and at the end of World War I was sent by the Rockefeller Institute to Mexico and Peru (1919/1920) where he served as the deputy of the head of the delegation, the bacteriologist Hideyo Noguchi.

-Soon after returning from South America, Kligler left the Rockefeller Institute and the USA for Palestine, arriving in Eretz Israel in early 1921 as part of the Third Aliyah.
+Soon after returning from South America, Kligler left the Rockefeller Institute and the US for Palestine, arriving in Eretz Israel in early 1921 as part of the Third Aliyah.
 However, he retained working contacts with the Rockefeller Foundation, and in 1926, before joining the Hebrew University in Jerusalem, he took part in a yellow fever mission organized by the Rockefeller Foundation to West Africa.